KxSystems/docs/docs/ml/toolkit/clustering/algos.md

 returns a dictionary containing information collected during the fitting process (`modelInfo`), along with a projection of the prediction function to use on new data (`predict`)

-All relevent information needed to fit the model is contained within `modelInfo`.
+All relevent information needed to evaluate the model is contained within `modelInfo`.
 This includes the following information:
 ```txt
 data       The original data used to fit the model
 inputs     The original input parameters to the fitted model
 dgram      The dendrogram generated during the fitting process
 ```

 The predict functionality is contained within the `predict` attribute.
-The function takes the following inputs:
+This function takes the following inputs:

 -   `data` represents the points being analyzed in matrix format, where each column is an individual datapoint
 -   `cutDict` is a dictionary where the key defines what cutting algo to use when splitting the data into clusters (`k/`dist) and the value defines the cutting threshold.
 (See [cutDist](#mlclustcurecutDist) and [cutK](#mlclustcurecutK))